waijean-msc/dissertation/README.md

-# dissertation
+## Title
-Comparison of Lexicon-Based and Model-Based Sentiment Analysis Techniques to Predict Stock Market
+Sentiment Analysis in Finance: A Comparative Study of Lexicon-Based and Model-Based Methods

 ## Set up